 Customers hate slow websites and apps, so much so that 18% of abandoned shopping carts are caused by slow load times.
 If your site is sluggish because it can’t handle increased holiday traffic, you could be losing out on sales.

 Fortunately, there are plenty of resources that can help you optimize your site.
 This blog post from Kissmetrics points out some common problems that might be slowing you down.
-And software from companies such as New Relic can help you find and correct problem areas in your sites and apps.
+And software from companies like New Relic can help you find and correct problem areas in your sites and apps.

 3. Study the Past to Predict the Future

 Forecasting sales for the holiday season can be challenging.
 You’ll probably need to ramp up your inventory but by how much?
-Being conservative with your estimated demand can help save some money and warehouse space, but is likely to result in stockouts which lead to missed holiday sales.
+Being conservative with your estimated demand can help save money and warehouse space.
+But it’s likely to result in stockouts which lead to missed holiday sales.
 On the other hand, grossly overestimating demand can leave you with unsold product and hurt your bottom line.
 Either extreme can lead to critical peak season fails.

 To best manage expectations for the next holiday season, look to the past as an example.
 Review your sales records across all channels from past seasons and use this as a basis from which to work.
 Study your Google Analytics, too, and note how much website traffic increased during past peak seasons.
 Pay attention to sales trends in your industry—how well do products like yours typically sell during the holiday season?
 Whatever you do, don’t be too conservative with your estimate.
 It’s better to have slightly too much inventory than too little, or you’ll risk disappointing customers by not being able to fill their holiday orders.

 Getting ready for the holiday shopping season is always a challenge.
-Even the most prepared ecommerce brands might find themselves twice as busy as normal in a rush to fill orders and keep their business on track.
+Even the most prepared e-commerce brands might find themselves twice as busy as normal in a rush to fill orders.
 But with proper attention to forecasting demand, optimizing website speed, and managing orders, businesses can ensure that their customers get their purchases on time, even during peak.
-Start preparing early, so that when Black Friday rolls around, you are ready to meet increased demand and can avoid the ecommerce peak season fails.
+Start preparing early, so that when Black Friday rolls around, you are ready to meet increased demand and can avoid the e-commerce peak season fails.